arunasurya/academy/bisqoverview.md

 The stakeholders are incentivized to maintain Bisq and to participate in its governance to ensure the success of the project.
 They have the power to decide how many new tokens are issued every month by voting on compensation requests.
 They also decide if a project should be prioritized or discarded, to increase or decrease various fees, etc.

 ### Voting
 Once a contributor submits their compensation request, any stakeholder can vote on that request.
 This includes the contributor submitting the request if they hold any BSQ.
 The voting weight for each stakeholder is determined by the amount of BSQ stake used in the voting period.
 You can either upvote, downvote or place a neutral vote for that request.
-The stakeholders can vote not only on compensation requests but also on other proposals auch as reimbursement requests or proposals to add or remove an asset on the exchange.
+The stakeholders can also vote on other proposals such as reimbursement requests or proposals to add or remove an asset on the exchange.
 The stakeholders are encouraged to take voting seriously and need to pay a small voting fee in BSQ which gets uncolored.

 ### Bonding
-Some high stake roles such as Bisq maintainers, seed node operators or price node operators, require a bond in BSQ for the period of exercising that role.
+Some high stake roles such as maintainers, seed node operators or price node operators, require a bond in BSQ for the period of exercising that role.
 This is done as an insurance against any rogue behavior from those role holders.
 In the event of defection, that bond is burned, i.e., that BSQ amount is uncolored.
 This decreases the total supply of BSQ which is beneficial for all stakeholders.
 This should happen rarely and should not significantly affect the BSQ supply.

 ## More information on Bisq
 You can learn more about the app on [the Bisq website](https://docs.bisq.network/getting-started.html).